GiuseppeSPk/VERITY/docs/INSTALLATION.md

 # Installation Guide

-This guide covers the complete installation and configuration of AEGIS.
+This guide covers the complete installation and configuration of VERITY.

 ## Prerequisites